Nandini-Shende-241/AI-Powered-Smart-Waste-Management-System/README.md

     ↓
 AVAILABLE

-This helps administrators assign complaints only to available cleanup teams and monitor their current workload.
+This workflow helps administrators assign complaints to available cleanup teams and monitor their current workload.

-How to Run the Project
+🚀 How to Run the Project

 Prerequisites